eclipse-basyx/basyx-python-sdk/README.md

 ## License

-The PyI40AAS project is dual-licensed under the terms of the Eclipse Public License - v 2.0 and the Apache License Version 2.0.
+The BaSyx Python SDK project is dual-licensed under the terms of the Eclipse Public License - v 2.0 and the Apache License Version 2.0.
 Choose either of the two licenses that better suits your needs.

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0